 Once you have achieved product/market fit, you’ll need to prepare for increased sales volume by expanding your sales team.
 At this stage, it is critical to establish a repeatable sales process that a growing team can execute consistently.
 As your SaaS company readies itself to scale, the primary goal is to prove that it can do so efficiently and profitably.
 To do this, you’ll rely on the same finance and accounting roles, but their responsibilities will evolve:

-As your SaaS business begins to grow, a controller will need to expand your accounting systems and processes for more complex revenues and expenses.
+As your SaaS business begins to grow, a Virtual Controller will need to expand your accounting systems and processes for more complex revenues and expenses.
 They will introduce tighter controls and processes, particularly around GAAP compliance, such as ASC 606 revenue recognition, and sales tax liability management.
 Financial oversight is key, as you’ll begin to have greater scrutiny of your monthly reporting package.

-Your CFO will evolve your KPIs and budget, with a particular focus on sales efficiency metrics like net new ARR, CAC, LTV, and churn.
+Your Virtual CFO will evolve your KPIs and budget, with a particular focus on sales efficiency metrics like net new ARR, CAC, LTV, and churn.
 Strategically, modeling out future scenarios and cash flow helps to build a sustainable business.
 Investors and stakeholders will require more sophisticated management, particularly as part of your Series A and Series B capital raises.

 SaaS Finance Team for Growth Stage 3: Scaling the Business